 So you have to look for other more specific skeletal injuries in these children.

-Retinal hemorrhage is seen in nearly all cases of infant abuse in which shaking is documented.
+Retinal haemorrhage is seen in a high proportion of cases of infant abuse in which shaking is documented.

 Imaging survey in suspected abuse